panzi/unvpk/README.markdown

 Files are grouped by their type (file name extension).

 	Offset  Size  Type    Description

-	[
+	 [ File Type ]...

+	     ?
+1  Byte    terminator: 0x00

+#### File Type
+	Offset  Size  Type    Description
-	     0     N  ASCIIZ  File type
+	     0     N  ASCIIZ  file type (extension like "wav" or "res")

-	]*
+	 [ Directory ]...

+	     ?
+1  Byte    terminator: 0x00

+#### Directory

+	Offset  Size  Type    Description
+	     0     N  ASCIIZ  dir path (seperator character: '/')

+	 [ File ]...

-	           1  Byte    List-Terminator: 0x00
+	     ?
+1  Byte    terminator: 0x00

+#### File

+	Offset  Size  Type    Description
+	     0     N  ASCIIZ  file name (without extension) N+0     4  U32     crc32
+	   N+4     2  U16     preload size (PS)
+	   N+6     2  U16     archive index, 0x7FFF refers to the index file (*_dir.vpk)
+	   N+8     4  U32     offset in archive file
+	  N+12     4  U32     size of data in archive file
+	  N+16     2  U16     terminator: 0xFFFF
+	  N+18    PS  Bytes   preload data

+I'm actually not sure if the 0xFFFF terminator is really a terminator and not just padding or some kind of field that is coincidentally always 0xFFFF in the files I have.

+The data of a file consists of the concatenation of the preload data and the data from the archive file.
+If the archive index is 0x7FFF the data is stored in the index file (`*_dir.vpk`).
+In this case the offset refers to the offset after the end of the index:

+	offset_in_file = header_size + index_size + offset

+Note that the `header_size` might be 0.

 ### `*_###.vpk`
 These are simple archives where the contained files are simply merged together in one big file.
-You can think of them being created like this:
+You can think of them being created like this (if the preload size is always 0):

 	cat file1 file2 file3 > pak01_001.vpk